FrankLopata/Proj_Archive/README.md

 and 1 nickel.

-word_count reads words from a file named sample_doc.txt - one at a time - and counts
+Word_Count reads words from a file named sample_doc.txt - one at a time - and counts

 the frequency of each word, but ignores all stop words in a file named stopwords.txt.
 It